makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 | Continuity Budget                 | 150,000 DAI     |
 | **Total**                         | **532,750 DAI** |

+The full budget can be found [here](https://docs.google.com/spreadsheets/d/1o_IiwcBtN50o4rFH6Wbhhj7RDCKCNjDCHYX3WG4NGFU/edit#gid=1620670023).

 #### Remarks

 **SourceCred**

 SourceCred has largely been a successful experiment within the community, however, it remains largely a manual, trustful process.
 The 'Feature Development' budget item here funds work on SourceCred that will help to move distribution payments on-chain such that it can operate in a more trustless manner and be administered directly by Maker Governance.

 We will also maintain the current expenditures for SourceCred operation and support.
-We are asking for a slightly increased budget for payouts to accomodate for the recent rise in opt-ins and active contributors within MakerDAO.
+We are asking for a slightly increased budget for payouts to accommodate the recent rise in opt-ins and active contributors within MakerDAO.

 **Contingency Buffer**